csiro-robotics/ohm/docs/gpu/docgpudetail.md

 long ray.

 Two options can be used to reduce the impact of in consistent ray lengths.
-Below we describe the API function to set the option as well as the command equivalent line option for @c ohmpopcuda or @c ohmpopocl .
+Below we describe the API function to set the option as well as the command equivalent line option for `ohmpopcuda` or `ohmpopocl`.

-- @c GpuMap::setRaySegmentLength() ( @c --gpu-ray-segment-length ) sets a threshold above which the CPU will segment a long ray into smaller multiple GPU work items.
+- `GpuMap::setRaySegmentLength()` (`--gpu-ray-segment-length`) sets a threshold above which the CPU will segment a long ray into smaller multiple GPU work items.
-- @c GpuMap::setRayFilter() may be used to install a filter function which can modify rays before they are uploaded to the GPU.
-A number of common filter functions are available in @c RayFilter.h such as @c clipRayFilter() ( @c --ray-length-max ).
+- `GpuMap::setRayFilter()` may be used to install a filter function which can modify rays before they are uploaded to the GPU.
+A number of common filter functions are available in `RayFilter.h` such as `clipRayFilter()` (`--ray-length-max`).

 ## GPU Cache